satyaprakash10/hotel-booking-vue-app/README.md

-# Vue 3 + Vite
+## Hotel Booking - (Vue 3 + Vite)

 ### Project Live server demo: https://hotel-booking-vue.netlify.app/

-## Project Summary: An intuitive and user-friendly online hotel booking platform that facilitates seamless room reservations with user authentication.
+### Project Summary: An intuitive and user-friendly online hotel booking platform that facilitates seamless room reservations with user authentication.
 The platform also provides a comprehensive dashboard, enabling users to monitor and manage their reservations effectively.

 ### Steps & Guide: